iFrostizz/OctoPrint-CalibrationCompanion/README.md

 The squares are made to finetune your z-offset as well as the knobs.
 Don't hesitate to repeat the file until having a perfectly levelled bed.

-Thanks to Critters for providing me this procedure.

 ### E-steps
 To guide yourself in the process, please check this video: